datakind/data-recipes-ai/README.md

 ### Adding your own files for the assistant to analyze

 The assistant can be configured to analyze your own files, either in searching them or using them when analyzing data on-the-fly.
-To add your won files, place them in one of the following folders:
+To add your own files, place them in one of the following folders:

 `./assistants/chat_ui/files/file_search/custom` : The assistant will search these files `./assistants/chat_ui/files/code_interpreter/custom` : The assistant can use these files when generating and running code